Maximilian MoserProfessor of Physiology at the Medical University of Graz, author, Director of the Human Research Institute – Weiz, Austria

 Treemuse

-The students carefully cleaned the plant and then attached the electrodes—one in the soil of the flowerpot, one on a leaf.
-After a few seconds, the first piano notes sounded; the students were thrilled and later said they never would have thought plants could produce such complex music,
+The pupils carefully cleaned the plant and then attached the electrodes – one in the soil of the flowerpot and one to a leaf.
+After a few seconds, the first piano notes rang out; the pupils were thrilled and later said that they had never imagined plants could produce such complex music,

-For the first time in public, we presented the visualization of plant music using cymatic (kyma = Greek: the wave) figures.
-In one of the cymatic bowls, we placed Lycopodium spores, which then arranged themselves into fractal structures in response to the music.
-The other bowl was filled with water.
+For the first time in public, we demonstrated the visualisation of plant music using kymatic (kyma = Greek: the wave) figures.
+We filled one of the kymatic bowls with Lycopodium spores, which then arranged themselves into fractal structures in response to the music.
+The other dish was filled with water.

-The students formed a circle, holding hands and including the plant and the TreeMuse in the circle, and here too the device did not let us down, playing music based on the biological rhythms of the entire group.
+The pupils formed a circle, holding hands and including the plant and the TreeMuse within the circle; here too, the device did not let us down and played music based on the biological rhythms of the entire group.

 Can trees make music?

-Since we also—and above all—wanted to get trees to make music, we took advantage of a break in the rain to make a maple tree in front of the Kunstcafe sing.
-The students followed along with interest and conducted various experiments with the tree’s music: A particularly tight hug with the tree was documented both photographically and musically:
+As we also – and above all – wanted to get trees to make music, we took advantage of a break in the rain to make a maple tree in the avenue in front of the Kunstcafe sing.
+The pupils watched with interest and carried out various experiments with the tree’s music: A particularly heartfelt embrace of the tree was documented both photographically and musically:

 Do plants react to music?

-I told the story of a musician (Dagmar Trichtinger-Scharf) who had been practicing a guitar concerto by Vivaldi for weeks, playing the same piece over and over.
-One day, she connected her houseplant—which had heard the piece repeatedly—to a
+I told them about a musician (Dagmar Trichtinger-Scharf) who had been practising a flute concerto by Vivaldi for weeks, playing the same piece over and over again.
+One day, she connected her houseplant – which had been listening to it repeatedly – to a

-plant music device and said, “The plant played a theme that sounded just like Vivaldi!”
-We’ve also posted this audio sample on our website so you can hear for yourself whether the plant’s music sounds like Vivaldi.
+plant music device, and she said: “The plant played a theme that sounded just like Vivaldi!”
+We’ve also posted this sound clip on our website so that you can hear for yourself whether the plant’s music sounds like Vivaldi.

-The students immediately proved to be very eager to experiment: they first played Mozart for the plant and then hip-hop music from a cell phone, listening intently for a possible response.
-Then all kinds of musical instruments were set up on the TreeMuse to produce the most striking sound patterns possible through the speaker.
+The pupils immediately proved to be very keen to experiment: they first played Mozart to the plant and then some hip-hop music from a mobile phone, listening intently for a possible response.
+Then all sorts of musical instruments were set up on the TreeMuse to produce the most striking sound patterns possible through the loudspeaker.

-In a parallel project by the music classes at the Gymnasium am Augarten, the plan is to add human voices and instruments to the tree music we recorded and turn it into a song, which will then also be available online.
-A wonderful interdisciplinary and cross-class project on interspecies communication.
+In a parallel project run by the music classes at the Gymnasium am Augarten, the plan is to combine the trees’ music we’ve recorded with additional human voices and instruments to create a song, which will then also be available online.
+A wonderful interdisciplinary and cross-class project on inter-species communication.

-This Zürgelbaum tree on Wallensteinplatz in Vienna also produced appealing tree music and cymatic sound patterns, much to the delight of students and passersby.
+This Zürgelbaum on Wallensteinplatz in Vienna also produced captivating tree music and cymatic sound patterns, much to the delight of pupils and passers-by.

-Precise photos of the plant music’s cymatic figures were then taken with a tripod; these were subsequently transformed into works of art during graphic design classes and became part of an exhibition (“Sound Images as Inspiration for Innovative Urban Design”).
-They are also scheduled to be exhibited at the Climate Biennale.
+Precise photographs of the cymatic patterns produced by the plants’ music were then taken using a tripod; these were subsequently transformed into works of art during art classes and became part of an exhibition (“Sound Images as Inspiration for Innovative Urban Design”).
+They were also exhibited at the Climate Biennale in Vienna on Karlsplatz.

-Original cymatic image (left) and graphic abstraction (right)
+Original cymatic image (left) and graphic interpretation (right)

 Exhibition of the images at the Kunstcafe Wallenstein

-By the afternoon, the students were already very tired, and some fell asleep on the Wallenstein’s couch, while others played various types of music from their cell phones for the plant musician and observed her reaction.
+By the afternoon, the pupils were already very tired, and some fell asleep on the Wallenstein’s sofa, whilst others played various types of music from their mobile phones to the plant musician and observed her reaction.

-Since they seemed a bit down to me, I joined the tired girls and told them that if things ever got tough, they should always remember: “The sun is always shining above the clouds!”
-At first, the girls showed no reaction—probably too tired…
+As they seemed a bit down to me, I joined the tired girls and told them that, should things ever go badly, they should always remember: ‘The sun always shines above the clouds!’.
+At first, the girls showed no reaction – probably too tired…

 At the end of the event, one of the girls came up to me and asked, “Did you really say that to us two hours ago, or did I just dream it?”
-I replied, “Yes, that thought has sometimes helped me a lot in life when things were going badly for me.”
-The girl replied, “Because I actually dreamed about the sun afterward!”
-What a beautiful gift, I thought to myself—for me, the most beautiful part of an otherwise already wonderful day!
+I replied, “Yes, that thought has sometimes helped me a great deal in life when things were going badly for me.”
+The girl replied: “Because I actually did dream about the sun afterwards!”
+What a lovely gift, I thought to myself – for me, the loveliest part of what had already been such a rich day!